backstage/backstage/plugins/home/README.md

 ## Contributing

 We believe that people have great ideas for what makes a useful Home Page, and we want to make it easy for every to benefit from the effort you put in to create something cool for the Home Page.
 Therefore, a great way of contributing is by simply creating more Home Page Components, than can then be used by everyone when composing their own Home Page.
+If they are tightly coupled to an existing plugin, it is recommended to allow them to live within that plugin, for convenience and to limit complex dependencies.
+On the other hand, if there's no clear plugin that the component is based on, it's also fine to contribute them into the [home plugin](/plugins/home/src/homePageComponents)

 Additionally, the API is at a very early state, so contributing with additional use cases may expose weaknesses in the current solution that we may iterate on, to provide more flexibility and ease of use for those who wish to develop components for the Home Page.